Quinnca77/Noqturne/README.md

 ## Installation
 You have a few options to choose from when installing this application:
-- Cloning this repository and running Main.java (needs a valid java installation to run)
 - Downloading the latest stable release
   - Download the .exe file in the latest release together with the python file
   - Download the .jar file in the latest release together with the python file (needs a valid java installation to run)